pdsilva90/pbueno-react/README.md

 ## Future Features

 * Optimize the application with a responsive design for mobile, tablet, and smaller screen devices.
-* Add a payment method with Stripe
+* Add a payment method with Stripe.
-* Search feature and sorted categories
+* Search feature and sorted categories.
-* Admin panel to see all orders and change status
+* Admin panel to see all orders and change status.
+* Calender to allow customers to select specific days they need for delivery.